 United Health sells of despite beating Q4 estimates, and Solar City shares rally.
 The FMHR traders share their strategies to playing the stocks.

 Mark Schoenebaum, ISI Group analyst, breaks down the red hot biotech sector and explains why Gilead Sciences is his best play.

-Cramer shares six stocks to watch, and reveals them in under 60 seconds including the hot Boston Scientific and 3D Systems.
+Cramer shares six stocks to watch, and reveals them in under 60 seconds, including the play on SeaWorld, AOL and Facebook.

 It’s time for the Lightning Round.
 Cramer makes the call on viewer favorites.